 9. Encourage and support continuous learning

-When you’re managing a hybrid team, it’s important to encourage and support continuous learning.
-This means providing opportunities for your team members to learn new skills and grow in their roles.
+When managing a hybrid team, fostering a culture of continuous learning is essential.
+This means providing your team members with opportunities to develop new skills and advance in their roles.

-By investing in your team’s development, you’ll not only help them to grow in their roles but you’ll also build a stronger and more cohesive team.
+By investing in your team’s development, you’ll not only empower them to excel in their roles but also cultivate a stronger and more collaborative team environment.

 Effective hybrid teams start with the right technology